 - School citizenship is about doing your part and being active in the classroom community.

 - Active citizenship isn’t about everyone agreeing, the sun shining and unicorns flying across rainbows.

-It’s about doing your part – and that also includes speaking up to defend your community, but also speaking up to challenge what your community is doing something wrong.
+It’s about doing your part.
+That includes speaking up to defend your community, but also speaking up to challenge what your community is doing something wrong.
 (It’s about helping to change the system from within.)

 ⭐ BUILD classroom community as students explore the difference between a citizen and a good citizen (or active citizen)